ethereum-optimism/op-analytics/sphinx/dataplatform/3-clickhouse/1-blockbatch-loading.md

-# Blockbatch Load: Onchain Data Pipelines in ClickHouse
+# Onchain Data Pipelines: Blockbatch Load

 The data produced by `blockbatch` processing is stored in GCS, so it is not easily accessible for dashboards and SQL-based data pipelines.
 In this section we go over how to explore and prototype